Frequently Asked Questions

 No, Bridge4PS does not track locations.
 A warning pops up on most browsers stating that the application is tracking location because of a Google Maps API that allows you to share locations from Google Maps and open navigation inside Bridge4PS.

-Any member of a Direct Message, Private Group or Public Channel can print all or partial threads to PDF.
+Any Pro member of a Direct Message, Private Group or Public Channel can export all or partial chats.
 This is the easiest and most straightforward method.

-1. The agency head, officer of public information, or authorized designee can submit a request for us to extract the information from the server.
+The agency head, officer of public information, or authorized designee can submit a request for us to extract the information from the server for a fee.

 Information in Bridge4PS is stored on a cloud-hosted server and can be accessed from the app or through the server.